 You may not be decided on which type of animation works best for your advertising campaign.
 To help guide your decision – think about budgeting.

 Can you afford the higher complexity and cost of 3D animation?
 Would a simple 2D explainer animation be enough to cover your product or service?
-Is the cartoon nature of stop-motion animation really suitable for your brand or campaign?
+Or maybe the cartoon nature of stop-motion animation is more suitable for your brand or campaign.
 It pays to carefully consider these questions before making any spending decisions.

-Now we understand the three main styles of animation.
+Now, we understand the three main styles of animation.
 But how can you ensure that your animation for advertising is done properly?
-Keep reading to learn more.
+Let’s see.

 Animation for Advertising: How to Do It Right

-Depending on the style of animation that you decide to go for, this could work out to be an expensive, yet valuable investment.
-With that in mind, you’ll want to ensure that you are doing animation right.
-Keep reading to learn ProfileTree’s top tips on how to do animation for advertising.
+Depending on the style of animation that you decide to go for, this could turn out to be an expensive yet surely valuable investment.
+With that in mind, you will want to ensure that you are doing animation right.
+So here are a few steps to follow:

 If your video is simply too long, your site’s visitors will get bored and leave.
-Getting your point across in a brief way is particularly important in the realm of social media, where the average duration of a video is 10 times shorter than on YouTube.
-As a rule of thumb, try to aim for an animation or video that is roughly one minute long.
+Getting your point across in a brief way is particularly important in the realm of social media, where the average duration of a video is ten times shorter than on YouTube.
+As a rule of thumb, aim for an animation or video that is roughly one minute long.

 Wondering where to start with your animation for advertising?
 Get started by explaining your own business in simple and colourful terms.

-For example, Facebook’s algorithm places a preference of video content, meaning that in addition to being more effective, videos will also offer a higher level of outreach and sales conversions.
+For example, Facebook’s algorithm places a preference on video content, meaning that in addition to being more effective, videos will also offer a higher level of outreach and sales conversions.

 Animations look very different to the world around us.
 As a result, our vision will naturally go straight to it.

 Landing pages can be a bland, keyword-loaded affair.
-Bring your landing page to life by including brief animation pages, and inject some colour into your user experience.
-Don’t just listen to us: research suggests that landing pages with videos typically increase their conversion rates by 80 percent.
+Bring your landing page to life by including brief animation pages and injecting some colour into your user experience.
+In fact, research suggests that landing pages with videos typically increase their conversion rates by 80%.

 Including animations and other videos on your site will go some way in improving your visitor’s experience.
 However, it is important to bear in mind that lengthy loading times can do just the opposite.

 Animation videos are extremely versatile.
-So, don’t limit yourself to using your animations in obvious places like home pages or landing pages.
+So, do not limit yourself to using your animations in obvious places like home pages or landing pages.

 You can also use your animation productions in presentations and product pitches.
 You can incorporate animations into your email marketing, making efficient use of space by displaying your product or service instead of describing it with written content.

-So, you’ve found your animator and designed your video.
-But have you considered the audio that’s going to accompany it?
+So, you have found your animator and designed your video.
+But have you considered the audio that is going to accompany it?

 When it comes to your animation’s audio, there are a few things to consider.
-For example, do you have the budget for a professional voice over?
-Does your animation video actually require a voiceover?
-Decide on your voice acting plans from the very beginning and include it in your budget.
+For example, does your animation video require a voice-over?
+If it does, do you actually have the budget for a professional voice-over?

-It’s all well and good having a nice idea about your animation’s appearance.
-However, without a script to tell the story, you won’t get very far.
+It is all well and good having a nice idea about your animation’s appearance.
+However, without a script to tell the story, you will not get very far.

 Animation As a Service

-These tips should put you on the right path towards making the right decision for your budget and your brand.
-However, mastering the art of video and animation requires skill, experience and expertise.
+These tips should put you on the right path towards making the right decision for your budget and your brand when using animation.
+However, let’s face it.
+Mastering the art of video and animation requires skill, experience and expertise.

-At ProfileTree, our designers, videographers and in-house animation experts are on-hand to deliver content that engages, informs and inspires.
-We have our fingers firmly on the pulse on the latest trends in marketing, and we recognise the value of high-quality animation.
+At ProfileTree, our designers, videographers and in-house animation experts are on hand to deliver content that engages, informs and inspires.
+We are proud to firmly have our fingers on the pulse of the latest trends in marketing, and we recognise the value of high-quality animation.

-We’ve brought animation into several elements of our own strategy.
-We’ve even made it a core element of some of our successful internal brands, including LearningMole.
-LearningMole comprises a series of animated educational videos teaching kids life’s important lessons on science, maths, geography and more.
+We have brought animation into several elements of our own strategy.
+We have even made it a core element of some of our successful internal brands, including LearningMole.
+LearningMole comprises a series of animated educational videos teaching kids life’s important lessons in science, maths, geography, and more.

 As you can see, LearningMole’s services are emphasised by beautiful animation, digestible information and entertaining voice acting.
 This is the minimum standard we aim for with each and every one of our animated productions.
-Now, we wish to deliver similar results for all clients – regardless of your objective or industry.
+Now, we wish to deliver similar results for all clients regardless of their objectives or industry.

-To find out how animation for advertising can boost your strategy, get in touch with our expert team today to make an enquiry.
+To find out how animation for advertising can boost your strategy, get in touch with our expert team today to make an inquiry.